February 16th 2022

 Stud settings are available in a variety of classic and contemporary styles.
 The most common types you’ll find are four prong, three prong, and bezel earrings.

 Four prong tend to be the most common and classic design, holding the diamond in place using four tiny arms (prongs) that guarantee a secure hold.
-Blue Nile makes an elegant and affordable four prong setting we really like in white gold and platinum.
+Brilliance makes an elegant and affordable four prong setting we really like in white gold and platinum.

 Three prong settings are a little more unique and our preferred style of setting.
-Available at Blue Nile as a build your own earrings option (you choose the diamonds, we'll advise on which kind shortly).
+Available at Brilliance as a build your own earrings option (you choose the diamonds, we'll advise on which kind shortly).

 Metal Colors & Types